 Affiliate links and codes, which can be used for money off or free trials, further help to attract new customers by making it less expensive for them to give the company a chance.

-If you need the highest-quality content for lead generation, nurturing and sales strategies, markITwrite has a dedicated team of professional writers, designers, and social media marketing experts to put their talent to work for your business.
+If you need the highest-quality content for lead generation, nurturing and sales strategies, The Inky Squid as a dedicated team of professional writers, designers, and social media marketing experts to put their talent to work for your business.

 Get in touch to find out more.